 We request that children who are clearly not well should not be sent to school.
 If your child is absent from school through illness, please contact the school office by telephoning before 9:15a.m stating the reason for absence.
-If we have not received a phone call, and your child is not in school, we will contact you to enquire about your child's absence.
+If we have not received a phone call, and your child is not in school, we will contact you to enquire about the whereabouts of your child.